Natashaa30/DSA/README.md

 # DSA
 This repository contains DSA questions and their solutions topic wise.
 <br>
-It is for educational purpose only.
+It is for practice purpose only.
 <br>
 Author- Natasha Kumari